salt26/gravita-maze/README.md

 <summary>Click here to expand or collapse the old update logs!</summary>

 ### Updates (v1.4.0 -> v1.4.1)

+> Important: v1.4.1 has a critical bug!
+Please download v1.4.2.

 * Localization (English and Korean)
 * Change fonts.